HarvardRC/newsdannce/INSTALL.md

 conda activate sdannce

+# REPLACEABLE with other workable PyTorch installation
 conda install pytorch=1.9.1 torchvision=0.10.1 cudatoolkit=11.1 cudnn ffmpeg -c pytorch -c nvidia

 pip install setuptools==59.5.0

 pip install -e .
 ```

-For PyTorch & Cuda compatibility on specific GPU devices, please refer to the official PyTorch instructions.
+The code is tested with Python >= 3.7, PyTorch >= 1.8 (and torchvision that matches the PyTorch installation according to the official instructions https://pytorch.org/get-started/previous-versions/).
+Users should also be mindful of choosing PyTorch versions compatible with the local CUDA installation.